jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 I know many users install other sort of blockers alongside HTTPSB, so if any of these blockers modifies the headers, than the resulting protection you get **could be less** than if you were using any of them alone.

-[TODO: provide diagnostic pages at <http://raymondhill.net/httpsb>]
+[TODO: feature comparison with other blockers so that people can make an informed choice] [TODO: provide diagnostic pages at <http://raymondhill.net/httpsb>]

 ### [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb)